 December 21st is the shortest day of the year and from that point on, the days become longer and lead to spring and warm weather.
-Early believers in Christ were shocked that what they considered the ungodly behavior of pagans who celebrated the solstice with drinking, partying, and sex orgies.
+Early believers in Christ were shocked at what they considered as ungodly behavior of pagans who celebrated the solstice with drinking, partying, and sex orgies.
 In an attempt to place the focus of that season on Christ, they decided to use December 25 as a day to remember that He was born.
-No one at that time every claimed that Yeshua/Jesus was actually born on the 25th day of December.
-This evolved over the decades with the retelling of the Christmas story.
+No one at that time ever claimed that Yeshua/Jesus was actually born on the 25th day of December.
+This false notion evolved over the decades with the retelling of the Christmas story.

 The purpose and intent of observing the birth of Christ on December 25th was to take the focus away from the revelry and bad behavior and use the season to celebrate that Christ came into the world as the Savior of mankind.
 When you listen carefully to the lyrics of the old standard Christmas carols they are scripture-based in explaining to a sinful world the purpose for which the Savior came.
 Consider please;

 "God rest ye merry gentlemen let nothing you dismay, remember Christ our Savior was born on Christmas Day.
 To save our souls from Satan's power when we had gone astray, Oh Oh tidings of comfort and joy".
 Unfortunately, the modern secular world has detracted from this original intent and purpose and many Christians now will not even acknowledge the date because of wrong understanding.